5 top winter skin conditions and how to prepare for them

-"Even if you're not prone to chronic skin conditions, your skin may have a reaction if you're exposed to cold, windy, sunny, or stressful conditions this holiday season," said Mark P. Seraly, MD, chief medical officer and founder of online skincare technology company Iagnosis.
+"Even if you're not prone to chronic skin conditions, your skin may have a reaction if you're exposed to cold, windy, sunny, or stressful conditions this holiday season," said Mark P. Seraly, MD, founder of DermatologistOnCall.
 "Planning ahead and, when needed, knowing where to get a quick professional diagnosis and treatment, can make the difference between mild irritation and full-blown flare-up."

 Five common conditions to troubleshoot during the winter holidays

 Sunburn – Overexposure to sun extends beyond the beach.
 The sun's ultraviolet (UV) rays reflect off the snow and onto your skin—and they're stronger at higher altitudes, like at the top of the ski lift.
 Plan ahead to protect yourself with a sunscreen of SPF 30 or higher.